kptdev/kpt/site/book/03-packages/06-composing-a-package.md

     └── [deployment.yaml]  Service wordpress-mysql
 ```

-First, let's delete the `mysql` subpackage:
+First, let's delete the `mysql` subpackage.
+Deleting a subpackage is done by simply deleting the
+subdirectory:

 ```shell
 rm -r wordpress/mysql
 ```

-We're going to add back the `mysql` subpackage using the two different ways:
+We're going to add back the `mysql` subpackage using the two different approaches:

 ### Create a new package